refinedev/refine/documentation/docs/getting-started/quickstart.md

 <br />

 :::tip
-If you say `Yes` to the `Do you want to add example pages?` option during the CLI wizard, refine will add example CRUD pages and the `resources` prop to your app.
+If you say `Yes` to the `Do you want to add example pages?` option during the **CLI wizard**, refine will add example CRUD pages and the `resources` prop to your app.
 You can navigate to the example pages to try out the CRUD operation features

 We always recommend adding examples pages to your project to get a better understanding of how **refine** works.
 :::

 ## Next Steps

-👉 Jump to [Tutorials](../tutorial/0-introduction/0-intro.md) and continue your work to turn your example project into a full-blown CRUD application! 🚀
+👉 Jump to [Tutorials](https://refine.dev/docs/) and continue your work to turn your example project into a full-blown CRUD application! 🚀

 👉 Read more on [Advanced Tutorials](https://refine.dev/docs/advanced-tutorials/) for different usage scenarios.

-👉 See [real-life examples](https://refine.dev/examples/) built using refine
+👉 See [real-life examples](https://refine.dev/examples/) built using **refine**